zecloud/azureopenaigptimageclient/README.md

 - **Endpoint**: The endpoint URL for your Azure OpenAI GPT-Image service.

 You can set these values when initializing the client.

+For the C# client, you can set the API key using an environment variable `AZURE_API_KEY` or pass it directly to the `GptImageClient` constructor.

 ## Development